BounceCheckBounceCheck

 Greylisting can be effective in reducing spam, since many spam servers are not configured to retry delivery after a specified delay.
 However, some spam systems can be configured to bypass greylisting by retrying, which reduces its effectiveness over time.
 In practice, the technique still provides major relief for mail servers worldwide because the cost of programming spam infrastructure to retry every rejected message is high relative to the return on a single campaign.

-Advantages and Disadvantages of Greylisting
+Trade-Offs of Greylisting

 Potential Problems With Greylisting